kininge/rocket-job/README.md

 - Tailwind CSS (loaded via CDN)

+## TODO

+- [ ] Define and document the required JSON resume format
+- [ ] Implement input validation for the JSON resume format
+- [ ] Create a sample JSON resume file for users to reference

 ## Future Scope

 1. AI Integration: Integrate an AI model directly into the extension.